osaad2177-creator/Attendance-Zoom/DEPLOYMENT.md

   - Double-check `OFFICE_LAT`/`OFFICE_LNG`, and ensure the user grants high-accuracy GPS permission on mobile.
 - **Location request timed out repeatedly**
   - The app now retries with a lower-accuracy, longer timeout after the first failure.
 If it still times out, verify the browser has permission to access location on HTTPS and that the device can see Wi-Fi/GPS signals.
-  - For demos, enable the “Testing mode” toggle to bypass GPS and use the office coordinates—just remember to disable it before launch.

 That’s it!
 The system is ready for production use across web and mobile browsers.